(A) A written or on-line application must be submitted for all permits. The permit application shall be in the form prescribed by the director.

 (C) The applicant shall provide an accurate and complete description of the vehicle and load to be moved and proposed routing thereof.
 The information shall include all physical dimensions, axle weights and the gross vehicle weight.
 Inaccurate or otherwise incomplete applications may result in a delay or denial of the issuance of a permit.
 Failure to propose a specific route on the application or failure of the proposed routing to accommodate the load shall result in the assignment of the best available route as determined by the director.
 If applying for a continuing permit, the applicant shall provide the estimated number of movements to be made on the continuing permit.

 (D) Where filed.

-(1) Permit applications may be submitted by completing an on-line application, by mail or in person by the applicant or his agent to the following address:
+(1) Permit applications may be submitted by completing an on-line application or by mail by the applicant or his agent to the following address:

 "Special Hauling Permits Section

 1980 West Broad Street, Mail Stop 5140

 (2) Alternatively, permit applications may be submitted on-line by accessing the application linked to the "Permits/Special Hauling" link under alphabetical office listings of the Ohio department of transportation's home page at www.dot.state.oh.us.